samiul2211/Restaurant_Page/README.md

 - Motto or mission statement
 - Information about the founders

-## Your website must include a variety of different HTML elements
+## Your website must include a variety of different HTML elements (use [documentation when needed](https://www.w3schools.com/html/default.asp) )
 - header elements (h1, h3, etc.)
 - images
 - paragraph